microsoft/fabricrealtimelab/modules/module06a.md

 Most of the code in our notebooks is written in Python, but notebooks support a variety of languages.
 Several cells of the notebook are defined functions, such as *def create_dim_symbol()*: these contain the code, but do not run until the function is called.
 You will also notice the cell that drops the tables is *frozen*; frozen cells will not run and cannot be altered until unfrozen.
 This is helpful for testing where we might want to occasionally run code when working with notebooks interactively.
 While similar to 'commenting out' sections of code, freezing cells is powerful in that any output of the cells are also preserved.

+> :bulb: **Frozen Cells**
+> Important!
+Frozen cells are intended for interactive notebook use.
+When notebooks are executed by a scheduled task, frozen cells are currently executed like normal cells.
+Therefore, it's a good idea to comment out cells completely if they may be run by a scheduled task.

 When all cells have been run, refresh the schema by clicking the three dots (...) dots to the right of the Tables and clicking Refresh, as shown in the image below.
 You should see additional tables for our dimensional model:

 ![Frozen Cell](../images/module06/frozencell.png)